 To temporarily adjust the limits only for a specific query, add the

 4.3.2.
 Adjusting the search size and time limit in the Web UI

-The following text describes adjusting search size and time limits in the IdM Web UI:
+The following procedure describes adjusting global search size and time limits in the IdM Web UI.

 - Log in to the IdM Web UI.